 The proposed extension is relatively modest in scale and is to provide additional space for an open plan kitchen/dining room.
-The rear elevation of the proposed extension includes a set of bifold doors, and the side elevation will contain a door.
+The rear elevation of the proposed extension includes a set of bifold doors.

-The proposal is single storey and overlooks the garden of the parent property and open fields out to the rear.
+The proposal is single storey and overlooks the parent property garden and open fields out to the rear.
+Whilst the rear extension is located on the boundary adjacent to number 22 Huddleston Road, the side elevations remain blank.
 The proposal is therefore not considered to result in a significant reduction in daylight or appear overbearing for the neighbouring properties and there are no additional overlooking issues considered.